Embodied Compassionate Healing

 Each session is shaped by the moment-to-moment needs of the client, integrating what’s most supportive and meaningful in that space.
 By working from the bottom up — through the body, the deeper patterns held in the nervous system, and the emotional experience — we begin to create the conditions for lasting, embodied change that ripples into thoughts, beliefs, and ways of being.

-Sessions last 60 minutes and are offered in person in Montreal (NDG and St-Patrick Street area) and virtually worldwide.
+In-person appointments are offered in Montreal (NDG and St. Patrick Street area), as well as virtually worldwide.

 As a registered member of the A.N.Q.
-(Association of Naturopaths of Quebec), I can issue receipts for private health insurance plans under Naturopathy.
+(Association of Naturotherapists of Quebec), receipts for private insurance reimbursement under Naturotherapy are available.

-If you’d like to explore working together, you’re very welcome to reach out here to book a session or schedule a free 15-min introductory call.
+If you’d like to explore working together, you’re welcome to reach out or schedule a free 15-minute introductory call here.

 Beyond Coping: Expanding Into Possibility